 - Share of Adults Paying Only Minimum on Credit Card(s): Full Weight (~1.92 Points)

-- Share of Population Living Below Poverty Line: Full Weight (~1.92 Points)
+- Share of Population Living in Poverty: Full Weight (~1.92 Points)

 - Housing Affordability: Full Weight (~1.92 Points)